The 23 strangest habits you’ll pick up after living in 23 different countries

 This very odd custom is one you'll find popular between many countries, that us Northerners (EU/America) find very odd.
 I generally wouldn't initiate it, but if as much as one other person begins clapping, then I join along and give the plane a huge round of applause as soon as we touch down!

-People get cynical about flying a lot, but I still think that it’s a pretty amazing thing and an advance in technology we take for granted too much.
-I love how Louis CK discusses it in this video (from the 4:00 point).
+People get cynical about flying a lot, but I still think that it's a pretty amazing thing and an advance in technology we take for granted too much.
+I love how Louis CK discusses it in this video.
 So yeah, a big round of applause to the wonders of science getting me somewhere in a few hours that would have been a journey of several months just a few centuries ago!

 23. Awkward social interactions when mixing up the rules